Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Simulations and Empirical Data Analysis

-Here an interaction is considered to be ``important'' if it is ranked in the top five most relevant interactions by the screening method in question.
+Here again, an interaction is considered to be ``important'' if it is ranked in the top five most relevant interactions by the screening method in question.
 Note that even when marginal effects are included in the generation of the response, iFORM still struggles to accurately and consistently detect the true interactive effects.
-Note that JCIS, on the other hand, accurately detects at least one of the two true interactions in every replication, and detects \emph{both} true interactions in 84 of the 100 replications. }
+Note that JCIS, on the other hand, accurately detects at least one of the two true interactions in every replication, and detects \emph{both} true interactions in 84 of the 100 replications.
+Overall, this simulation suggests that even when marginal effects are present (a scenario which is more favorable for iFORM), JCIS still is the superior method. }